auramix/no-spoilers/README.md

 > You will need install mongoDb in order to use this application, or remove the code that checks for caching on the initial axios request.

 ## Development

+> The code base has considerable amounts of unused styling code from initial iteration which used Styled-Components.
+Out of curiosity I wanted to refactor to SASS, so that is the reason both are present here.

 ### Installing Dependencies